humaans/react-machine/README.md

 </p>

-<h4 align="center">Finite state machine hook for React featuring context, reducers, actions and effects.</h4>
+<h4 align="center">Finite state machine hook for React with reactive context, state data, reducers and effects.</h4>
 <br />

-When `useState` or `useReducer` is not enough, the `useMachine` hook can be used to express more complex component state and business logic.
+When `useState` or `useReducer` is not enough, `useMachine` hook can be used to express more complex component state and business logic.
 Machines are especially useful in handling asynchronouse effects in your components (for example, saving a form).
-In fact, you can think of `useMachine` as `useReducer` with native support for asynchronous logic.
+In fact, you can think of `useMachine` as `useReducer` with built in support for asynchronous logic.

 Features include:

 - a single `useMachine` hook for declaratively describing state machines
 - define `states` and `transitions` between states
 - `immediate` transitions with `guards`
-- `internal` transitions for updating context or triggering actions
+- `internal` transitions for updating extended state or triggering effects
-- transition hooks - `reduce`, `assign`, `action`, `guard`
+- transition hooks - `reduce`, `assign`, `invoke`, `effect`, `guard`
-- state `enter` and `exit` hooks - `reduce`, `assign`, `action`, `invoke`, `effect`
+- enter/exit hooks - `reduce`, `assign`, `invoke`, `effect`
 - `invoke` for async promise returning functions
 - `effect` for custom async logic and long running activities
-- pure stateless machine implementation using `useReducer` and `useEffect` to hook into React
+- pure stateless machine implementation integrated into React using `useReducer` and `useEffect`
 - hierarchical and parallel states _(coming in V2 in 2021)_
 - semantics guided by the [SCXML](https://www.w3.org/TR/scxml/) spec _(coming in V2 in 2021)_